ariesti/ariesti.github.io/README.md

 * **README.md:** Where to find the full information about the project and instructions.

+### Languages:
+css, html, javascript, processing, markdown

+### Skills:
+html/css, web design, web development, websites, blogging, content strategy, social media marketing

+## To-do checklist:
+[ ] Create a style sheet
+[ ] Create at least one project to link
+[ ] Fix the Stuff section
+[ ] Add social media buttons at the bottom of the page and the About section [ ] Finish up materials for the homepage
+[ ] Divide content into folders: About, Words, Stuff, Guides, Resources [x] Add dates to articles
+[ ] Create article directory

 ## Resources:

 * Developing Data Products, Lecture 26 - Very quick introduction to gh-pages, Coursera